AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-boards-issues-with-loading.md

 ---
-title: "Boards: Issues when loading a board"
+title: 'Boards: Issues when loading a board'
-description: "When a user attempts to load a board, issues may occur."
+description: When a user attempts to load a board, issues may occur.
 hidefromtoc: yes
 feature: Agile
+exl-id: bc3f2614-3e06-41f5-8eb8-6e90184c3649
 ---
 # Boards: Issues when loading a board

 When a user attempts to load a board, one of the following may occur: